annatisch/azure-sdk-for-python/azure-storage-blob/README.md

 - A container
 - An individual blob.

-It is intended that a user can either navigate the client hierarchy as needed, or instantiate their desired client directly.
-In addition to this, the basic operations of upload and download can be found at the module level, whereby no client is needed.

-The 3-tiered design is intended to separate out the functionality according to common user scenarios.
-For example, we anticipate the majority of users only using a ContainerClient, to navigate the contents of a container, download blobs and upload new ones.
-A ContainerClient represents a single container, although its existence is not confirmed until one attempts to run operations on that container.
+The 3-tiered design is intended to separate out the functionality according to the scope provided by storage URLs.
+Each client represents a single resource (Storage account, container or blob) and offers all operations available within that scope.
+It is intended that a user working with a URL to a particular resource can instantiate only that client directly, and navigate down the hierarchy as needed.

-Account-level operations - including listing the containers within the account - exist on the BlobServiceClient, including creating new containers and deleting them.
-Creating containers with the BlobServiceClient also provides a simple means of getting a ContainerClient for that container to begin operating within that scope.

-Navigating the client hierarchy in this way means that the configured pipeline is shared between clients to accommodate sharing an open connection pool.
+We have provided module level upload and download operations for the common scenario of a user, given a URL to a blob, wishes to upload or download data with this URL.
+These functions can be called without needing to instantiate any clients.

-Lastly, the BlobClient provides a means of accessing and modifying the particulars of a specific blob.
+The BlobClient provides a means of accessing and modifying the particulars of a specific blob.
 This includes constructing that blob in its type-appropraite steps (e.g. `stage_block` with `commit_block_list` for a block blob).
 A BlobClient is type-aware, and as such this client is intended for people literate in Azure Storage terminology and know exactly what blob types they are working with and how to do so.

 While a user may have limited permissions to access the service according to one of these tiers - the operations performed by each client are not exclusively correlated to permissions.